-Tip: You can also drag the Global Task 'Coat Surface' from the Project Browser and drop it on the Call Activity element, clicking the 'set called Activity Ref' option on the context menu.
+Tip: You can also drag the Global Task 'Coat Surface' from the Browser window and drop it on the Call Activity element, clicking the 'set called Activity Ref' option on the context menu.

-Double-click on Call Prepare Surface and set the tag 'called Activity Ref' to Prepare Surface Process
+• Double-click on Call Prepare Surface and set the tag 'called Activity Ref' to Prepare Surface Process

-Tip: You can also drag the process 'Prepare Surface Process' from the Project Browser and drop it on the Call Activity element, clicking the 'set called Activity Ref' option on the context menu.
+Tip: You can also drag the process 'Prepare Surface Process' from the Browser window and drop it on the Call Activity element, clicking the 'set called Activity Ref' option on the context menu.

-- Open the 'Configure BPSim' dialog ('Simulate > BPSim > Manage > Open BPSim Manager') - Create a Business Process Simulation Artifact named Paint Wall Simulation - Select the Package containing the corresponding BPMN 2.0 model
+Open the 'Configure BPSim' dialog ('Simulate > Process Analysis > BPSim > Open BPSim Manager')

+- Create a Business Process Simulation Artifact named Paint Wall Simulation - Select the Package containing the corresponding BPMN 2.0 model